 Now, if your kid has braces and is involved in many activities then most of your concern would be whether your kid can wear a mouthguard with braces.
 Then the answer is Yes!
 Mouthguard helps in preventing any kind of damage to the brackets in the braces and thereby reducing damage to your kid’s soft tissues in mouth.
 Pediatric dentist in Milford CT will guide you about the best type of mouthguard to be used with braces.

-Custom-fitted – These mouthguards are made by a dentist or a dental technician to fit the person’s mouth making it perfect for them.
+Custom-fitted – These mouthguards are made by a dentist Milford, CT or a dental technician to fit the person’s mouth making it perfect for them.
 They provide the best protection due to their close fit, comfort and cushioning effect says Milford pediatric dentist.

 Stock – a ready-to-wear – This mouthguard is a ready to wear preformed one.
 They are least expensive and offer the least amount of protection.
 They tend to be uncomfortable and fit poorly.